 Girls on the Run believes that all girls and communities should have access to our programs.
 We strive to eliminate barriers to participation, to continue creating programming that engages all communities, to be intentional about staff and volunteer diversity and to promote a culture of inclusion across the organization.

 The primary responsibility of the GOTR-HC intern is to serve as a Girls on the Run coach and to work with the Council Director and Program Coordinator to implement a successful summer program.
 Coaching with Camp GOTR is a rewarding way to get involved with the Girls on the Run program.
 As a coach, you will get to inspire girls to help them learn skills they will use now and as they grow.
 Camp GOTR Coaches will develop meaningful connections with a team of participants and co-coaches, help girls develop new skills, and create a positive, inclusive environment where all girls feel free to be themselves.

-Other summer internship responsibilities include working with the High Country Triple Crown (HCTC) planning team and working on various aspects of marketing, fundraising and program development for Girls on the Run.
-The High Country Triple Crown is an adult running race series and serves as the largest fundraiser for GOTR.
-The internship experience provides a unique opportunity to execute knowledge based in child development, health promotion and health education, as well as gaining experience in non-profit management and organization.
+Other summer internship responsibilities include working on various aspects of marketing, fundraising and program development for Girls on the Run and Camp GOTR.
+Your experience will provide a unique opportunity to execute knowledge based in child development, health promotion and health education, as well as gaining experience in non-profit management and organization.